-- 2.1 All employees have general duties under health and safety law and must take the time to read and understand the principals and expectations of this policy.
-All employees must: - Take reasonable care of their own safety, and the safety of any other persons who may be affected by what they do or fail to do when at work. - Be aware of, and comply with, all safety and health policies, procedures, safety rules and any written or verbal instructions given to ensure their personal safety, health or that of others. - Co-operate with colleagues so we can meet our legal duties and our policy and procedural requirements. - The Chief Executive Officer (CEO) is the ultimate duty holder for all matters relating to safety and health in the organisation and is responsible for ensuring: - A competent person is appointed to ensure compliance with safety and health legislation. - Appropriate resources (financial, people, materials, and equipment) are made available for the effective management of safety, health, and welfare. - Board Members and the Senior Management Team are aware of the importance of safety and health and that it is considered as part of any business decision making process. - A safety and health policy and management system are implemented and communicated effectively to all relevant people in the organisation. - An effective training program is in place to ensure employees are competent to carry out their work in a safe manner. - A plan of continuous safety and health improvement is in place and regularly reviewed. - Suitable and sufficient insurance cover is in place. - 2.3 Head Teachers and Registered Managers are the responsible persons for all matters related to safety and health in their setting and are responsible for ensuring: - All Witherslack safety and health policies, procedures, and risk assessments are in place and being followed - A positive safety culture is nurtured where employees can report hazards, discuss concerns, and safety and health is part of regular discussions in team meetings. - The SHE Risk Manager is informed of any hazards not covered in our management system or any difficulties in implementing any of our controls. - Premises and equipment are in a safe and healthy condition to use and where they are not, this is reported, the item taken out of use, or the risk managed. - An effective system of reactive maintenance is in place. - Appropriate welfare facilities are provided and maintained for employees and young people to use. - Risk assessments are in place for all significant hazards within the setting, and controls and safety instructions are followed. - Employees receive appropriate and effective training, instruction, and supervision to undertake their role safely and all have access to safety policies, procedures, guidance, and information. - Appropriate resources are made available for the effective management of safety, health, and wellbeing. - At least one Health and Safety Representative is designated in their setting, and they are involved in management discussions and decisions about health and safety. - Any contractors working at the setting are adequately managed and supervised. - Safety concerns, accidents, incidents, injuries and near misses are recorded, reported, and investigated. - All regulatory visits and any correspondence relating to these visits are notified to the SHE Team.
+- Adequately train, instruct, inform, and guide employees to be competent and confident in their role and any tasks they are expected to undertake, and they are aware of their legal duties Ensure all contractors have demonstrated competency in health and safety matters Continually undertake and review assessments to identify proportionate, workable, and effective ways of reducing and managing risk Safeguard the safety, health, and welfare of young people and employees on visits away from the setting Monitor and review performance regularly and update policies, procedures, training, and guidance to pursue continual improvement Provide health surveillance for employees where appropriate ROLES AND RESPONSIBILITIES 2.1 All employees have general duties under health and safety law and must take the time to read and understand the principals and expectations of this policy.
+All employees must: Take reasonable care of their own safety, and the safety of any other persons who may be affected by what they do or fail to do when at work.
+Be aware of, and comply with, all safety and health policies, procedures, safety rules and any written or verbal instructions given to ensure their personal safety, health or that of others.
+Co-operate with colleagues so we can meet our legal duties and our policy and procedural requirements.
+2.2 The Chief Executive Officer (CEO) is the ultimate duty holder for all matters relating to safety and health in the organisation and is responsible for ensuring: A competent person is appointed to ensure compliance with safety and health legislation.
+Appropriate resources (financial, people, materials, and equipment) are made available for the effective management of safety, health, and welfare.
+Board Members and the Senior Management Team are aware of the importance of safety and health and that it is considered as part of any business decision making process.
+A safety and health policy and management system are implemented and communicated effectively to all relevant people in the organisation.
+An effective training program is in place to ensure employees are competent to carry out their work in a safe manner.
+A plan of continuous safety and health improvement is in place and regularly reviewed.
+Suitable and sufficient insurance cover is in place.
+2.3 Head Teachers and Registered Managers are the responsible persons for all matters related to safety and health in their setting and are responsible for ensuring: All Witherslack safety and health policies, procedures, and risk assessments are in place and being followed. - A positive safety culture is nurtured where employees can report hazards, discuss concerns, and safety and health is part of regular discussions in team meetings. - The Health and Safety Compliance Lead is informed of any hazards not covered in our management system or any difficulties in implementing any of our controls. - Premises and equipment are in a safe and healthy condition to use and where they are not, this is reported, the item taken out of use, or the risk managed. - An effective system of reactive maintenance is in place. - Appropriate welfare facilities are provided and maintained for employees and young people to use. - Risk assessments are in place for all significant hazards within the setting, and controls and safety instructions are followed. - Employees receive appropriate and effective training, instruction, and supervision to undertake their role safely and all have access to safety policies, procedures, guidance, and information. - Appropriate resources are made available for the effective management of safety, health, and wellbeing.

-Document Number: SHEP06 Issue Date: 29/08/2024 Version Number: 02 Status: FINAL Next Review Date: September 2025 Page 3 Linked to Policy Number: See policy front page
+Document Number: SHEP06 Issue Date: January 2025 Version Number: 03 Status: FINAL Next Review Date: September 2025 Page 3 Linked to Policy Number: